willduff/mixedreality-enthusiast-guide/docs/recommended-adapters-for-windows-mixed-reality-capable-pcs.md

-## Windows Mixed Reality port compatibility and adapter requirements tables
+## Port compatibility and adapter requirements tables

 These tables will help you determine if you'll need display or USB adapters for your Windows Mixed Reality PC or Windows Mixed Reality Ultra PC and, if so, which you'll need.
 See the [table above](recommended-adapters-for-windows-mixed-reality-capable-pcs.md#recommended-display-adapters-for-windows-mixed-reality-capable-pcs) for recommended display adapter models.